907th Airlift Group

 The 907th Airlift Group is an inactive United States Air Force Reserve unit.
-It was last active with the 445th Airlift Wing, based at Wright-Patterson Air Force Base, Ohio.
-It was inactivated on 1 October 1994.
+It was last active with the 445th Airlift Wing, based at Wright-Patterson Air Force Base, Ohio, and was inactivated on 1 October 1994.

+The group was first activated as the 907th Troop Carrier Group on 15 January 1963 at Clinton County Air Force Base, Ohio, flying the Fairchild C-119 Flying Boxcar and later the Fairchild C-123 Provider in the tactical airlift role.
+It was inactivated in 1975 as part of the drawdown following the Vietnam War.

+The group was reactivated in 1981 as an aerial spraying unit flying the UC-123K Provider, before converting to the Lockheed C-130A and later C-130E Hercules for tactical airlift duties.
+It was redesignated the 907th Airlift Group in 1992.
+In 1993 the group moved to Wright-Patterson Air Force Base and converted to the Lockheed C-141 Starlifter for strategic airlift, flying that aircraft until its inactivation in 1994.

 History

 Need for reserve troop carrier groups

 During the first half of 1955, the Air Force began detaching Air Force Reserve squadrons from their parent wing locations to separate sites.
 The concept offered several advantages.
 Communities were more likely to accept the smaller squadrons than the large wings and the location of separate squadrons in smaller population centers would facilitate recruiting and manning.
 Continental Air Command (ConAC)'s plan called for placing Air Force Reserve units at fifty-nine installations located throughout the United States.
 When these relocations were completed in 1959, reserve wing headquarters and wing support elements would typically be on one base, along with one (or in some cases two) of the wing's flying squadrons, while the remaining flying squadrons were spread over thirty-five Air Force, Navy and civilian airfields under what was called the Detached Squadron Concept.

 Although this dispersal was not a problem when the entire wing was called to active service, mobilizing a single flying squadron and elements to support it proved difficult.
-This weakness was demonstrated in the partial mobilization of reserve units during the Berlin Crisis of 1961 To resolve this, at the start of 1962, ConAC determined to reorganize its reserve wings by establishing groups with support elements for each of its troop carrier squadrons.
+This weakness was demonstrated in the partial mobilization of reserve units during the Berlin Crisis of 1961.
+To resolve this, at the start of 1962, ConAC determined to reorganize its reserve wings by establishing groups with support elements for each of its troop carrier squadrons.
 This reorganization would facilitate mobilization of elements of wings in various combinations when needed.
 However, as this plan was entering its implementation phase, another partial mobilization occurred for the Cuban Missile Crisis, with the units being released on 22 November 1962.
 The formation of troop carrier groups occurred in January 1963 for units that had not been mobilized, but was delayed until February for those that had been.